alechenninger/blog/posts/stay_calm_stop_mocking.md

 When all you need is a few stubbed methods, mocking libraries are great! **But the convenience of these libraries has made us forget that we can often do much better than a few stubbed methods.**
-Like aimlessly adding getters and setters _(do I have to write one of these about lombok now?)_, we have forgotten the whole point of object-oriented programming: objects as useful, cohesive abstractions.
+Like aimlessly adding getters and setters _(do I have to write one of these about lombok now?)_, we have forgotten the whole point of object-oriented programming is that objects are useful, cohesive abstractions.
 No wonder OOP gets so much flak.

-* mocks force test setup to repeat knowledge of the implementation of unit-under-test in *how it uses* a collaborator and how that collaborators interface works. test setup often has a higher order meaning, and we might like to name this.
-OOP gives us a first class means for capturing a reusable operation and giving it a name: a method. but mocking doesn't let us add new methods, because we work with an existing interface.
+Test setup often has a higher order semantic meaning mock DSLs end up obfuscating.
+When we stub an external service call like `when(creditService.checkCredit(eq(AccountId.of(1)))).thenReturn(HOLD)`, what we are saying is, "Account 1 is on credit hold."
+Rather than reading and writing a mock DSL that speaks in terms of methods returning things, we can _name_ this whole concept as a method itself as in `creditService.placeHoldOn(AccountId.of(1))`.
+Now this concept is reified for all developers to reuse (including your future self).
+This is encapsulation: giving a name to some procedure.
+It builds the
+[ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) for your team and your tools.
+Have some other procedure or concept that comes up while testing?
+Now you have a place you can name it and reuse it later: a class!
+A mock can't do this, because it only works within the confines of an existing production interface, nor does it really handle state well, unlike classes which have first-class (pun intended) state management.
+It's easy to take for granted all a class can do for us.

 * other times, the existing interface might be fine, but the methods have contracts between each other that collaborators might depend on, so your mocking gets complex. instead of each test doing complex mocking, maybe you abstract that out to a reusable mock. now you have a reused method that